ed-val/cafe_system/README.md

 Well, for one, it is not a very realistic approach.
 For now, the bottlenecks are grouped by just matching their order time property.
 In a real life situation, the order time, is never exactly the same, rather it should look for orders that share 5 or 6 minutes of difference between each other.

 Another thing is that it is only focused on profits.
 Imagining a case in which the most profitable brew is also the one that takes the longest to make, I would end up with a lot of people waiting in line just so I can dispatch first the orders I find most convenient for my wallet, and that translates to unhappy customers.

+### Test Cases

+You can find the test cases inside the src/tests folder and you can use your own to test the level of validation of the program.

+* __incorrect_data_types.json__ - Case where the object values in one or more list items are not the expected.
+* __input_exceeds_time_100.json__ - Case when the amount of orders are enough so they exceed the limit of time = 100.
+* __input_fifo.json__ - Input provided by challenge's author.
+* __missing_props.json__ - Case when one or more list items are missing necessary props.
+* __not_valid_json.json__ - Case when the input file is not in valid json format.
+* __order_times_after_100.json__ - Case when any given order is made after t = 100.
+* __FILE NOT FOUND__ - Validation also checks first if the file really exists at given path.

+Should any of these cases come to happen, the program logs the error and then crashes.

+With the only excepetion of the __input_exceeds_time_100.json__ case.
+In that case, the program runs fine and at the end, creates a special log that shows exactly which orders were not able to be made because of its time restriction.

 ### Round up and room for improvement